 This might be the shortest blog ever.
 Why?
 Because the answer is no, a hearing test will not hurt.

-But… since I’m guessing you asked because you want to have your hearing tested, let us explain what a hearing test should entail and why it won’t hurt.
+But… since I’m guessing you asked because you want to have your hearing tested, and since I’m at my computer anyway, let me explain what a hearing test should entail and why it won’t hurt.

 Your hearing professional will start off by taking a case history.
-They will ask you questions regarding your hearing, as well as your general health.
+They will ask you questions regarding your hearing loss, as well as your general health.
 This information is crucial for them to properly assess your hearing loss.
 This Q&A definitely won’t hurt.

-Once they finish the case history, your hearing professional will look into your ears with an otoscope.
+Once your hearing specialist finishes the case history, your hearing professional will look into your ears with an otoscope.
 This will allow them to check the health of your ear canals and eardrum.
-In addition, they will make sure that there is no debris or ear wax that may affect the hearing test results.
-If you do have excessive wax or foreign debris, they may remove it from your ear or refer you to a medical professional who will, as this would skew the results of your hearing test if your ears aren't clear.
+In addition, they will make sure that there is no debris that may affect the hearing test results.
+If you do have excessive wax or foreign debris, they may remove it from your ear or refer you to a medical professional who will.

 All steps of a hearing test are painless